queenjobo/PhaseMyDeNovo/README.md

 # PhaseMyDeNovo

+Script to phase de novo SNVs to the maternal or paternal haplotype.

+### Method
-Script for phasing DNMs.
-The method is generally to look for a nearby heterozygous variant within 1MB of the de novo SNV.
-Check the VCFs to see if the variant was inhertied from the mother or the father.
-Then check the reads in the child CRAM file to see if the de novo variant lies on the same or opposite haplotype as this variant.
+* Look for a nearby heterozygous variant within 1MB of the de novo SNV
+* Check the VCFs to see if the variant was inhertied from the mother or the father
+* Check the reads in the child CRAM file to and count the read if the de novo variant lies on the same or opposite haplotype as this variant.
+We count all four combinations:
-To determine phasing I currently use the following rules:
+    * AA is the count of reads where the de novo alt is on the same read as the nearby het alt.
+    * AR is the count of reads where the de novo alt is on the same read as the nearby het ref.
+    * RA is the count of reads where the de novo ref is on the same read as the nearby het alt.
+    * RR is the count of reads where the de novo ref is on the same read as the nearby het ref.
+* Determine phase using the following rules.
+    * if (AA+RR)> 0 and (AR+RA) == 0, then de novo phases to the **same** parent as the nearby variant
+    * if (AR+RA)> 0 and (AA+RR) == 0, then de novo phases to the **different** parent as the nearby variant

 ```